-In 2020, The Gallery at Windsor will present leading British artist and Royal Academician Rose Wylie in a site-specific exhibition of her paintings and drawings.
-This will be the third annual exhibition at Windsor presented in collaboration with the Royal Academy, as part of a three-year curatorial partnership launched in 2018 and the first exhibition in the program by a female artist.
+Opening in January 2020, The Gallery at Windsor presented leading British artist and Royal Academician Rose Wylie in a site-specific exhibition of her paintings and drawings.
+This was the third annual exhibition at Windsor presented in collaboration with the Royal Academy of Arts as part of a three-year curatorial partnership launched in 2018 and was the first exhibition in the program by a female artist.

 Titled Let it Settle, the exhibition presented a group of paintings and drawings that reflect the artist’s interest in popular culture, deftly merging political, social and autobiographical elements.
 The exhibition included subjects as diverse as the historic British monarchy and the imaginary character Snow White, memorial crests and castles.
 The exhibition was curated by Rodolphe von Hofmannsthal of David Zwirner and Jari-Juhani Lager, Wylie’s long-time representative.